TimeCafeMarrakech/Coffee-Community-App/README.md

 ```

 ### Step 3: Firebase App Hosting
-Once the files (especially `package.json`) are in your GitHub repository, Firebase App Hosting will automatically detect the push, trigger a new Cloud Build, successfully detect the Node.js buildpack, and deploy your application.
+Once the files are in your GitHub repository, Firebase App Hosting will automatically detect the push.
+Because we are now using a standard `server.js` file with Express, the Node.js buildpack will successfully detect the app, install the dependencies, and deploy it without errors.